DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Results

 \subsection{Analysis}

 \paragraph{Compute cost versus performance}

-As our method is intended to reduce memory use and improve latency, we measure the total compute used in inference: We finding the minimum number of 32GB V100 GPUs our compressed model can run on without GPU-offloading, and measure the latency in ms/token during inference on sequences of 128 tokens \cite{ashkboos2024slicegpt}.
+As our method is intended to reduce memory use and improve latency, we measure the total compute used in inference: we find the minimum number of 32GB V100 GPUs the compressed Llama-3.1-70B model can run on without GPU-offloading, and measure the latency in ms/token during inference on sequences of 128 tokens \cite{ashkboos2024slicegpt}.
 This gives us the total compute cost in GPUms/token.
-We compress Llama-3.1-70B at different levels of width reduction, and evaluate both perplexity and inference cost, and report this trade-off in in Figure \ref{fig:latency}.
-After 20\% sparsity, compute cost is reduced from the original model, dictating the region of practical use of width reduction methods.
+We compress at different levels of width reduction, and evaluate both perplexity and inference cost, and report this trade-off in in Figure \ref{fig:latency}.
+After 20\% width reduction, the overall latency begins to improve; the small region of increased cost is incidental to the cost involved in reprojecting the residual stream in both SliceGPT and our method.

 \paragraph{Sinkhorn regularization parameter}